ouzifeng/CI_PP2_QUIZ/README.md

 ### New to the brand Brewdog

-1. I want to know more about the rnage of beers brewdog sells
+1. I want to know more about the range of beers brewdog sells
-2. I want to know the strenght of the beers brewdog sells
+2. I want to know the strength of the beers brewdog sells

--------------------I GOT HERE DELETE ME--------------------

-### Existing Students
+### First time players

-6. I want to be able to check the timetable to see when classes are on
+3. I want to be able to understand the rules of the quiz
-7. I want to see images of myself and/or my classmates training
+4. I want to know my running score
-8. I want links to social media pages to see any new update of photos

-### Parents

-9. I want to be able to see children's timetable
-10. I want to be able to see how much children's classes are
+5. I want to know how many questions I have left
-11. I want to see photos of children training to get a feel for the gym
+6. I want to be able to get in touch with developer to leave feedback
+7. I want to game to be responsive no matter what device is played on.
+8. I want to have my results emailed to me so I can show off to my friends
+9. I want to know feedback has been sent

+### Returning Players

-12. I want to be able to contact the gym if I have questions
+10. I want to be able to restart the quiz

 ### Site Owner

+11. I want the user to easy understand the rules of the quiz
-13. I want dead links to redirect to a 404 page
+12. I want a 404 page with a redirect to the homepage
+13. I want the user to see the correct answer if they selected the wrong one
-14. I want new and existing students to be able to contact me via email, not phone.
-Also give an explanation as to why there is no phone number available (I am often busy during the day and cannot takes calls)
+14. I want to be able to collect the users email address
-15. I want new and existing students to be able to find timetable and pricing easily
+15. I want to make sure users are inputing a valid email

 ## Design